saltyorg/Sandpit/roles/mariadb-backup/README.md

 ## What is this?

-This role will dump all of your MariaDB databases on the `mariadb` instance to `/opt/db-backup/mariadb.tar.gz`
+This role will dump all of your MariaDB databases to `/opt/db-backup/<mariadb_instance>.tar.gz`.
+The role loops through your defined `mariadb_instances` in Saltbox.